 What exactly is “Wild Baking“?

 It’s a lifestyle and one that has followed me through the years.
 Whether backpacking, camping, guiding rivers, or shore diving from a beach, you have to eat to play!
 And there’s no place I’d rather do it than outside.

 We’ve carried on all these traditions of cast iron, grillin’, smokin’, campfire, and pit cooking as a family.
 Many of the ingredients used are either home grown, foraged for or caught by our own hands (Alaska’s kind of a good place for that).
 For us, it truly is a total experience of creating a life that has revolved around the outdoors, and most definitely is Baking and Living Wild.

 The answer is threefold really.
 First, it’s an online journal for my kids with memories and recipes for their favorite foods from their mother.
 It’s also a medium to remain in contact with our family and friends spread out around the world.

-Secondly, it’s to show how delicious and versatile cooking outdoors can be, and to reinforce that these recipes can be brought indoors as well!
+Secondly, it’s to show how delicious and versatile rustic and outdoor cooking can be.
+And to reinforce that these recipes can be brought indoors as well!
 It’s also to tackle ingredients like seafood that may seem a bit daunting.

-Thirdly, it’s to inspire appreciation for the outdoors with hopes that through seeing these images, one may be inspired to get outside, explore and preserve our natural world.
+Thirdly, it’s to inspire appreciation for the outdoors (especially Alaska) with hopes that through seeing these images, one may be inspired to get outside, explore and preserve our natural world.

 Have you seen a bear?

-The number one question I’m asked!
-And the answer is yes: 6 brown bears, 10+ black bears, 0 polar bears.
+The number one question I’m asked about Alaska!
+And the answer is yes: 6 brown bears, lots of black bears, 0 polar bears.
 Most interesting place I saw a bear?
 Two LARGE brown bears right off the highway in Eagle River on my commute to Anchorage one day.
 Welcome to Alaska.
 And before you ask, yes I’ve seen a moose.
 I see them all the time!

 What is it like with the extreme changes in daylight in Alaska?